Pasta Frittata

 - Drain in a colander and immediately rinse with cold water, drain again and toss with a tablespoon of olive oil.
 Set aside.

 - Heat remaining olive oil in a large sauté pan over medium-high heat.
-Add the broccoli rabe and cook, tossing with tongs, until just wilted, about 2-3 minutes.
+Add the kale (or other green) and cook, tossing with tongs, until just wilted, about 2-3 minutes.

 - Add the garlic and stir.
 Let cool.